MasonMandolfo/sbx_binning/README.md

 ## Introduction

 sbx_binning is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for binning assembled contigs from sbx_assembly into Metagenome-assembled genomes (MAGS) This pipeline uses binners metabat2 and VAMB and refines these bins using MAGScoT and CheckM2 for quality control.
+Before using the tool, you must install MAGScoT from github and configure the path/to/MAGScoT.

 ## Config